Js-Wizard/startup/notes.md

   - Some HTML elements have handlers that can be attached to JS functions
   - `<element>.addEventListener`
     - Dynamically add a handler
+- Modules
+  - Use `export` before function declaration to make something available to other modules
+  - use `import { <func> } from 'file'` to get a function from another module
+  - Modules can only be accessed from other modules
+    - Exception: attach function to `window` object or use `addEventListener`

 ## Startup